Wedding Photographers of Cabo San Lucas, Baja California

 Shooting an elopement or small Cabo San Lucas wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-We are anxious to create a picture story chronicling your non-traditional, boutique, religious, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your intimate, non-traditional, unique, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Cabo San Lucas Couples